 Make sure all vents are open and unobstructed

 Tour around your home to check all the vents in the rooms.
 You want the vents fully open and no furniture or rugs obstructing them.
-Blocked vents place more strain on the furnace and can lead to damage to the ductwork.
+Blocked vents place more strain on the furnace, forcing it to work harder and contributing to furnace struggling to heat properly.

 Never ignore a potential problem with the furnace